snhmibby/hexdunk/README.md

 #Hexdunk
-A simple but solid hex-editor with vi bindings
+A simple gui hex-editor with vi bindings

 ##Features
-- Fast loading of arbitrary large files (currently limited to about 3GB because of problems with the imgui scrolling implementation.
+- Fast loading and editing of arbitrary large files (currently limited to about 5GB because of problems with the imgui scrolling implementation.
 Will be fixed later to use home-made scrolling)
 - Fast cut/copy/paste (in-program; not using system clipboard)
 - Looks good (uses the my dear imgui library)
 - Fully written in Go